 - Will my existing lift emergency phone work properly when connected to the nbn™ network? - The answer will more than likely be NO

 - What specific phone or internet service will work best with my lift emergency phone?

 - Will my lift emergency phone be able to dial out during a power outage when connected to the nbn™ network?

 NBN Co have allowed a transition period of 18 months from the time of NBN connection to the disconnection of the copper network.
-For lift emergency phones which have been registered with NBN Co, an extension period will be granted until July 2017, or 18 months after NBN connection (whichever is the latter).
+For lift emergency phones which have been registered with NBN Co, an extension period will be granted until 18 months after NBN connection.